Finite Difference Flow Optimization for RL Post-Training of Text-to-Image Models: Introduction

 The goal of our approach is to improve the signal-to-noise ratio of the flow updates.
 Our method uses similar random perturbations to discover high-reward images, but decouples the resulting update from this random walk.
 Specifically, our method generates two nearby images and uses their difference as an approximate gradient.
 This image difference is weighted by the respective reward difference, so that it is guaranteed to point from the lower-reward image to the higher-reward one.
 We then \emph{uniformly} update the flow directions along the generating trajectory towards this direction, relying on the de-facto ``non-rotational'' behavior specific to diffusion flows~\cite{khrulkov2022understandingddpmlatentcodes}.
 Each sampling step thus receives an update that directly benefits the reward.
 This is in contrast to the MDP formulation where, roughly speaking, close to half of the individual flow updates may be detrimental to the reward.

 Compared to Flow-GRPO, our method converges significantly faster, to higher rewards, and with fewer reward hacking artifacts.
 It can be used as a drop-in replacement for SOTA RL algorithms in post-training of diffusion models.
+The simplicity and data efficiency of our approach also enables training on \emph{on-policy} human preference feedback.
 These results position our formulation as a promising alternative for RL post-training.

 Our implementation and trained models are available at { {\url{https://github.com/NVlabs/finite-difference-flow-optimization}}}